Norfolk Island Regional Council

 Statutory officers in Norfolk Island are persons who hold appointments under particular enactments or statutes applicable to Norfolk Island.
 Many such enactments or laws directly impose confidentiality or secrecy requirements on such statutory officers appointed under those laws.

-Public Sector employees in Norfolk Island are persons appointed as employees under the Public Sector Management Act 2000 (Norfolk Island).
-From time to time, persons may be appointed as employees on a part-time or casual or temporary basis and certain Administration projects may require consultants or experts to be involved or engaged such that information may need to be provided to such persons.
-The Public Sector Management Act and the Human Resources Policy and Procedures Manual (the HR Manual) made under that Act provides strict codes of conduct and confidentiality obligations on public sector employees and persons working for or on behalf of the Administration.
+From time to time, persons may be appointed as Council employees on a part-time, casual or temporary basis and certain projects may require consultants or experts to be involved or engaged such that information may need to be provided to such persons.
+Council’s Code of Conduct provides strict guidelines in relation to the confidentiality obligations on Council employees and persons working for or on behalf of the Council.

-Freedom of Information laws also apply to Norfolk Island and that application for release or disclosure of documents or information may be received by the Norfolk Island Regional Council or its agencies or by statutory officers in Norfolk Island seeking the release of documents or information which may contain personal or sensitive information.
+Freedom of Information laws also apply to Norfolk Island.
+Application for release or disclosure of documents or information may be received by the Norfolk Island Regional Council or its agencies or by statutory officers in Norfolk Island seeking the release of documents or information which may contain personal or sensitive information.
 Wherever possible, the consent of any persons who are mentioned or referred to in such documents or information will be sought prior to any release.

 The operation of certain laws, court orders or search warrants may compel or require the Norfolk Island Regional Council employees or statutory officers to disclose, release or provide access to personal information and documents containing information (even where other personal or sensitive information may be held, viewed, accessed, released or disclosed in the course of compliance with such laws, court orders or warrants).
 Although every reasonable effort will be made to prevent any accidental or non-necessary release occurring.